- Location: Delaware

 The DMV is very particular about how you use the dealer tags and asks you to follow the rules laid out in the Dealer Manual.

 Dealer tags expire every year on December 31st and the annual fee is $10 per plate.
 You will be issued a certain number of dealer plates depending on how many vehicles you sell.
 Of course, the first year you won't know so the DMV uses vehicle sales estimate.

-When you are running a dealership you are managing a business.
-The DMV and the Department of Revenue have expectations that you will conduct your business ethically and legally.
+When you are running a dealership, you are managing a business.
+The DMV and the Department of Revenue have expectations you will conduct your business ethically and legally.
 Be sure you know all the reporting rules.

-Every time you used vehicle for resale you'll file the MV60 Form―Dealers Notice of Used Vehicle Receipt.
-Any form you need can be found at the DMV office.
+Every time you list a used vehicle for resale, you'll file the Dealers Notice of Used Vehicle Receipt (Form MV60).
+Any form you need can be found at your DMV office.